Early Orthodontic Treatment Irvine, CA

 Moving Onto Phase 2 of Treatment

 After completing phase 1, the next step is phase 2 orthodontic treatment.
-Sedation and Implant Dentistry Irvine carefully evaluates each patient's progress during phase 1 before transitioning to the next step.
+Total Care Implant Dentistry carefully evaluates each patient's progress during phase 1 before transitioning to the next step.
 Here is what happens during phase 2 of an early orthodontic treatment plan:

 - Resting.
 Some patients may need to enter a resting phase before starting phase 2.
 During this step, the patient may need to only wear a retainer and have monitoring appointments.
 When the teeth are in the resting stage, the orthodontist will not place new dental appliances or braces.